interlay/interbtc-spec/polkabtc-spec/docs/source/spec/staked-relayers.rst

 ReportVaultTheft
 -------------------

-Emits an event when a Vault has been accused of theft.
+Emits an event when a vault has been accused of theft.

 *Event Signature*